-So I offer here not exactly the recipe from that night’s soufflé (for which I used sharp cheddar and what was probably 2 tablespoons of finely chopped Mama Lil’s peppers, oh so very good), but one that I did for a French cooking class you can check out on Craftsy.
+So I offer here not exactly the recipe from that night’s soufflé (for which I used sharp cheddar and what was probably 2 tablespoons of finely chopped Mama Lil’s peppers, oh so very good), but one that I did for a French cooking class on Craftsy.
 It’s a great example of a dish that’s made up of individual, basic cooking components, making it ideal material to improvise with once you have the basics down: separating eggs, making béchamel sauce, whipping egg whites, folding ingredients together.
 The only caveats for improv with additional ingredients are to avoid watery foods (chopped, cooked spinach, for example, should be squeezed very dry before adding to the béchamel) and heavy foods (any meats, seafood, vegetables should be precooked and finely chopped; the more you add, the less the soufflé the puff up, it should still be delicious but just less showy.)

 Soufflé au Fromage (Cheese Soufflé)

 1 cup whole milk

 1/2 teaspoon kosher salt

 3/4 cup grated Gruyère or similar firm cheese